SiddhantJaiswal-0125/QuizBuzz/quizbuzz/README.md

 # QuizBuzz
-A Mobile Application(made with Flutter) where the admin can upload question and can provide pictorial representation too and the required students/candidates can give there test.
+A Mobile Application where the admin can upload questions and can provide pictorial representation too and the required students/candidates can give their test.
 ## Getting Started

 This project is a starting point for a Flutter application.